 Built-in benefit What does it do?
-Benefit in detail Accidental Death Cover Pays you the entire Accidental Death Cover sum insured if the insured person dies as a result of an accident. page 21 Special events increase Lets you increase your amount of cover whenever a special event occurs in the insured person's life.
+Benefit in detail Accidental Death Cover Pays you the entire Accidental Death Cover sum insured if the insured person dies as a result of an accident . page 20 Financial planning Reimburses you up to \$2,500 for financial advice about your Accidental Death payment. page 50 Premium holiday Lets you stop paying premiums for up to six months if you experience financial hardship.
+You can still make claims during this time. page 51 Grief support Reimburses up to \$900 for you or your family to receive grief counselling from a professional counsellor. page 50 Special events increase Lets you increase your amount of cover whenever a special event occurs in the insured person's life.
 Special events include getting married, having children, taking out a mortgage or getting a pay rise.
-See page 46 for a full list of special events. page 46 Financial planning Reimburses you up to \$2,500 for financial advice about your Accidental Death payment. page 49 Grief support Reimburses up to \$900 for you or your family to receive grief counselling from a professional counsellor. page 49 Premium holiday Lets you stop paying premiums for up to six months if you experience financial hardship.
-You can still make claims during this time. page 50 Optional benefit What does it do?
-Benefit in detail We pay your premiums Waives your Accidental Death Cover premiums if the insured person is ill or injured, and can't work in their usual job for more than 10 hours a week. page 54 Kids Cover Pays you the Kids Cover sum insured if the insured child becomes terminally ill, or experiences one of the medical events listed on page 55 and defined in section 13. page 55
+See page 47 for a full list of special events. page 47 Optional benefit What does it do?
+Benefit in detail Kids Cover Pays you the Kids Cover sum insured if the insured child becomes terminally ill , or experiences one of the medical events listed on page 54 and defined in section 13. page 54 We pay your premiums Waives your Accidental Death Cover premiums if the insured person is ill or injured, and can't work in their usual job for more than 10 hours a week. page 53